"Empowering people through education"

-The Aurora Foundation is a not for profit organisation that support projects in the UK and abroad which will benefit our students and staff and will provide opportunities for under privileged groups.
+The Aurora Foundation is a not for profit organisation established to support projects in the UK and abroad which will benefit our students and staff and will provide opportunities for under privileged groups.

-Importantly we do not just dispense funds.
-We look to provide support, expertise and resources to help setup projects and then provide education to all groups involved so that the project can become sustainable and self-sufficient.
+Importantly, it's not just about dispensing funds.
+We look to provide support, expertise and resources to help set up projects and then provide education to all groups involved so that the project can become sustainable and self-sufficient.

 What projects does the Foundation support?

-Our first focus is on supporting Dream Big Ghana, an initiative established to provide sanitation and education to a community situated in the Volta region of Ghana, two hours from the capital, Accra.
+Our first focus supports Dream Big Ghana, an initiative established to provide sanitation and education to a community situated in the Volta region of Ghana, two hours from the capital, Accra.

 What is the Foundation project model?

 Educate: For a project to work we need to educate all parties involved.
 Education may centre around how certain aspects of a project work e.g. functional or technology elements.
-Or around sanitation and healthcare benefits of a project.
+Or around sanitation and healthcare benefits.

-Sustain: Every project we do, the biggest factor is that it must be completely self-sufficient and sustainable so we can eventually take a step back.
+Sustain: For every project we get involved in, the biggest factor is that it must be able to be completely self-sufficient and sustainable so we can eventually take a step back.

 Dream Big Ghana Partnership - Ghana

-Our first project will be supporting an NGO Dream Big Ghana (DBG), an initiative established to provide sanitation and education to a community situated in the Volta region of Ghana, two hours from the capital, Accra.
-Working with the local community DBG has already provided 60 compost toilets benefiting over 1,200 people.
+Our first project was with an NGO, Dream Big Ghana (DBG), an initiative established to provide sanitation and education to a community situated in the Volta region of Ghana, two hours from the capital, Accra.
+Working with the local community DBG has already provided more than 60 compost toilets benefiting over 1,200 people.

-Aurora's connection with DBG came through our CEO Stephen Bradshaw.
-In 2012 Stephen helped DBG's founder, Dougal Croudace, setup the Dream Big Ghana Foundation which is a UK charity, with the NGO having already been established in 2009.
+Aurora's connection with DBG came through Stephen Bradshaw, our Founder.
+In 2012 Stephen helped Dougal Croudace, set up the Dream Big Ghana Foundation which is a UK charity, with the NGO having already been established in 2009.

-After setting up The Aurora Group in 2015, and The Aurora Foundation in 2016, the values of the Foundation and those of DBG were a natural fit for each other and we started exploring how we could work together.
+After setting up the Aurora Group in 2015, and Aurora Foundation in 2016, the values of the Foundation and those of DBG were a natural fit for each other and we started exploring how we could work together.

-In 2018 our partnership will focus on four key areas which we hope will improve the quality of lives for the local communities, but also provide a valuable learning experience for our staff and students.
+For the next few years, we have our own dreams to be able to take the partnership further and, as and when resources permit, we hope to contribute in four key areas.
+Working together with DBG, we want to help improve the quality of lives for the local communities, and also provide a valuable learning experience for our staff and students.

-1. Sending Aurora staff and students out to DBG
+1. Create opportunities for Aurora staff and students to visit DBG

 School building maintenance work